devangirathod/devangirathod/README.md

 ### Hi there 👋

-<!I'm Devangi (she/her)
+I'm Devangi (she/her)
-<!I'm an MPA Finance student at Columbia University
+<br /> I'm an MPA Finance student at Columbia University
-<!-I'm looking to collaborate to learn Python
+<br /> I'm looking to collaborate to learn Python
-<!-Fund fact: I can be your dog sitter
+<br /> Fun fact: I can be your dog sitter

 <!--